How to get the most our of your Surrey Wedding Photographer

 On the morning of your wedding I will shoot still lifes (jewellery, wedding dress, flowers etc) and also the hustle and bustle of what’s going on around.

-Plastic bags and mess on the floor look terrible in photographs.
-I can help do a quick sweep around but my cleaning abilities are not my strongest skill.
-You could ask mum or a conscientious bridesmaid to lend a helping hand.
+Plastic bags and mess on the floor don’t look great.
+I can help do a quick sweep around but if you ask Mum or a conscientious bridesmaid to lend a helping hand that would be best.
 It will ensure your wedding photos are bright, clear and focused on emotion.

-I’ll leave the room when you’re getting the dress on but be back when you’re doing the final touches.
-After that, we can do some group photos.
+I’ll leave the room when you’re getting the dress on but will be back when you’re doing the final touches.
+After that, we can do some group photos (if you want).
 They don’t take long but we do need a bit of time.

 On to the ceremony….

 My next job is to get to the church on time.
 If there are issues with parking please let me know beforehand.
-My anxiety when I can’t find a space is crazy.
-Consequently the ideal situation would be a saved car parking space because it makes things so much easier.
+Sometimes it can be really stressful finding a car parking space.
+The ideal situation would be a saved car parking space because it makes things so much easier.

-Anyway- back to your photographs.
+Anyway- back to the photographs.
 I’ll be a fly on the wall during the marriage.
 Hopefully you won’t even know I’m there.

 If your guests put their phones away you can rest assured you will receive amazing photographs.
-A hundred mediocre photographs taken by anyone and everyone will not equate to a professional one where everyone’s attention is on you.
-Ask your registrar/celebrant/vicar to announce this request at the beginning of the service.
+A hundred mediocre photographs taken by your guests will not equate to the professional ones where everyone’s attention is on you.
+Ask your registrar/celebrant/vicar to announce the “no mobile” request at the beginning of the service.

 Post Ceremony